Does Your Audience Understand You?

 Thank you so much for doing your part in helping high school students boost their math skills.
 We couldn’t do this without you.

-It’s spring here in the Northern Hemisphere, although in the Boston area spring doesn’t fully kick in until May.
+It’s spring here in the Northern Hemisphere, although in the Boston area it doesn’t feel like it right now.

 A lot of people use this time of the year to do some spring cleaning.
-I know, groan.
 I envy the people who do that because usually I’m not one of them.

 I know I should do more.
 As much as I dislike cleaning and organizing, I’m happy once it gets done.
 Often getting started is the hardest part.

 Your nonprofit organization may be putting off some version of your own spring cleaning and decluttering.
-Make some time to tackle these so-called cumbersome tasks.
+It’s important to make some time to tackle these so-called cumbersome tasks.
 Just think how happy you’ll be when you’re done.
 You’ll also make some much-needed improvements to your infrastructure and donor communication.

 Here are a few suggestions to help you get started.